xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 		cpe-domain-name cpe1 ipv4-prefix 166.1.32.0 ipv6-prefix 2701:d01:3344::

 - IPv6 to IPv4 rules are defined based on ext-domain config.
-CGN will automatically derive corresponding IPv4 address from the Source and Destination addresses based on the translation algorythm.
-In the example below traffic towards 3601:d01:3344::/48 will find the portion of IP represnting the IPv4 host and port and then route it accordingly based on the routing rule in corresponding VRF:
+CGN will automatically derive corresponding IPv4 address from the Source and Destination addresses based on the translation algorithm.
+In the example below traffic towards 3601:d01:3344::/48 will find the portion of IP representing the IPv4 host and port and then route it accordingly based on the routing rule in corresponding VRF:

 		ext-domain-name ext1 ipv6-prefix 3601:d01:3344::/48 ipv4-vrf default